bosun-monitor/bosun/docs/usage.md

 The download button <a href="/usage#rule-editor-image" class="image-number">②</a> will download the config file as a text file.
 Validate makes sure that Bosun considers the config valid using the same validation that is required for Bosun to start.

 ## Definition [Rule] Saving
 The save button <a href="/usage#rule-editor-image" class="image-number">②</a> will bring up a dialogue that lets you save the config.
-This only appears if you have permission to save the config, and tbe [system configuration's `EnableSave`](/system_configuration#enablesave) has been set to true.
+This only appears if you have permission to save the config, and the [system configuration's `EnableSave`](/system_configuration#enablesave) has been set to true.

 The save dialogue will show you a contextual diff of your config and the running config.
 There are several protections in place to prevent you from overwriting someone elses configuration changes: